 USE OF AUTOMATION

 As noted above, and reiterated here, the RPPR is intended for use in submission of interim progress reports, not for use in submission of final reports, and it is intended to replace other formats currently in use by agencies supporting research and research-related activities.
 The RBM Subcommittee plans to undertake development of a final Research Performance Progress Report format upon completion of the interim RPPR exercise.
 The RPPR addresses progress for the most recently completed period, at the frequency required or designated by the sponsoring agency.
 Information, once reported, may not have to be provided again on subsequent reports, if an agency has implemented an electronic solution for submission of progress reports.
 However, upon implementation, agencies may use this format in either paper copy or in electronic form.

+In 2005, the Office of Management and Budget (OMB) selected NSF to lead a research-focused grants consortium as part of the Grants Management Line of Business initiative.
+OMB selected NSF to lead this initiative for the research community because of NSF’s:

+Focus on the research community

+High standards and performance to its customers

+Leadership position in the grants community

+Led by the National Science Foundation (NSF), Research.gov is an initiative that provides a menu of services tailored to the needs of the research community.
+Research.gov is a modernization of the FastLane system that provides next generation grants management capabilities to carry out NSF and partner agencies’ research missions by enabling organizations and grantees to access a menu of grants management services for multiple federal agencies in one location.
+Research.gov will continue to develop and implement grants management service

+offerings that fulfill demand in the research community and expand services for other federal agencies, and the RPPR will be developed as one of those service offerings.

 EFFORTS TO IDENTIFY DUPLICATION

 The RPPR resulted from an initiative of the RBM Subcommittee.
 One of the RBM Subcommittee’s priority areas is to create greater consistency in the administration of Federal research awards.
 Given the increasing complexity of interdisciplinary and interagency research, it is important for Federal agencies to manage awards in a similar fashion.
 Upon implementation, the RPPR will be used by agencies that support research and research-related activities for use in submission of interim progress reports.
 It is intended to replace other interim performance reporting formats currently in use by agencies.
-NOTE: Jean, I borrowed this directly from the beginning of the FR, and it’s also found at the beginning of the supporting statement – there’s so much that can be repeated to drive home this, but I don’t want to sound like we’re restating too much.

 SMALL BUSINESS CONSIDERATIONS